SECUREA1/CHAINES.IO-CHAT/README.md

 The WebSocket endpoint will be available at `wss://<service-name>.onrender.com/ws`.
 Configure this URL in the client via the "configure" button on the welcome screen.

+### Persistent chat history

+The WebSocket server stores the last 200 messages in `chat-history.json` at the repository root and automatically sends this history to new connections.
+It also broadcasts the number of currently connected users so the client can display a live online count.